De-Young07/Acadlytics/docs/metrics_definition.md

-# Acadlytiics — Metrics & Statistical Definitions
+# Acadlytics — Metrics & Statistical Definitions

 ## 1. Purpose
 This document defines all statistical metrics used in the system to ensure consistency, interpretability, and reproducibility.